pese-git/cherrypick/cherrypick_annotations/README.md

 @named('token')
 String token() => 'abc';
 ```
 Assigns a name to a binding for keyed injection or resolution.
+Can be used on both provider methods and fields.

 ---